interface-ui/interface-ui/docs/langs/en/components/icon.md

 ### Color

-The `color` prop of Icons in [Fusion UI Iconify](https://www.npmjs.com/package/fusion-ui-iconify) do not support `ThemeSchemes` and `ThemeCallback` since it was built without any dependencies.
+The `color` prop of Icons in [Interface UI Iconify](https://www.npmjs.com/package/fusion-ui-iconify) do not support `ThemeSchemes` and `ThemeCallback` since it was built without any dependencies.

 BUT❗️❗️❗️ You can use the `component` prop of `SvgIcon` to enable this feature.